Francesco Convertini: Life

-Francesco Convertini was born in Marinelli near Cisternino in the Brindisi province on 29 August 1898 as the second of two children to a poor family: His parents were Sante Convertini (who died when he was three months old) and Caterina (who died when he was eleven).
+Francesco Convertini was born in Marinelli near Cisternino in the Province of Brindisi on 29 August 1898 as the second of two children to a poor family: His parents were Sante Convertini (who died when he was three months old) and Caterina (who died when he was eleven).
 His mother provided for his religious upbringing in his childhood.
 He and his elder brother Samuele (who was thirteen when their mother died) were orphaned and sent to the friars to be paired with foster parents; the couple Vito and Anna Petruzzi from Fasano adopted them and treated the two as their own, so that the two would refer to them as "mother" and "father" due to the connection the four formed with each other.
 His brother emigrated to the United States of America around 1918.

 He served in the Italian Armed Forces in World War I from January 1917, after being conscripted to the 124th Chieti Regiment.
 He served with on the frontlines in Trento from May 1917; on 23 December he was wounded and captured by the Austrian forces and held as a prisoner of war at a camp in Poland for the next eleven months.
 He was freed upon the war's conclusion but after returning to his homeland on 15 November 1918 suffered from severe meningitis therefore forcing him to recover in isolation in the hospital in Cuneo; his poor health made it worse since he looked skeletal upon his release.
 It was after he recovered that he decided to begin the next stage of his life and so decided to join the Guardia di Finanza around 1920.
 But at the same time he met a girl from his town that he fell in love with and with whom he planned to be married to.
 He followed his captain to Trieste and Pola before going to Turin where he attended confession in the Basilica of Our Lady Help of Christians; this event proved to change his life since he confessed to Father Angelo Amadei who became his spiritual director and put him in direct contact with the religious congregation known as the Salesians of Don Bosco.
 But this newfound call to enter the priesthood tore him since he was divided between accepting God's call and his love for his girlfriend.
 He settled on the priesthood and on 6 December 1923 commenced his ecclesial studies at the Salesian mission institute in Ivrea.
 He received his mission crucifix from the Rector Major Filippo Rinaldi himself.